 We’ve attended Hogmanay in Edinburgh several times now and here are our tips and advice for making the most of the event based on our experiences:

 - The best place to find out more about the festival, the latest events schedule, and to book tickets to Hogmanay events, is the Edinburgh’s Hogmanay website.
 This is going to be your best source for the most up-to-date Hogmanay information as events change a bit each year.

 - Book your tickets in advance.
 Most events sell out, and many sell out months in advance.
 Don’t be disappointed if you know you want to go!

 - If you live in or near Edinburgh, keep an eye out for local discounts.
-On some years, special local discounts have been offered for those with an EH postcode, although these are limited in number.
+In 2018, Edinburgh’s Hogmanay is discounting 10,000 Street Party tickets for EH postcode holders.
+On some years, other special local discounts have been offered for those with an EH postcode, although these are usually limited in number.
 Local radio stations and businesses also sometimes have ticket giveaways.

 - The lines for picking up tickets at the box office can be long, especially on the day or two before New Year’s Eve.
 If you have the option to print you ticket or have it delivered to your home, I’d do that to avoid standing in the line.
 If that is not an option, I’d collect your tickets or wristbands as soon as you arrive in the city.